pmonks/alfresco-bulk-import/README.md

 The module provides facilities for loading both metadata and version histories for imported content, although note that Alfresco itself doesn't support version histories for folders.

 ## What's New?
+While work on v2.0 is in progress, you can monitor the [commit log](https://github.com/pmonks/alfresco-bulk-import/commits/master) to see what's going on.
-To find out the latest changes and enhancements to the GA version of the tool, check out the [Change Log](http://code.google.com/p/alfresco-bulk-filesystem-import/wiki/ChangeLog) page in the Google Code wiki.
+For the GA v1.x versions of the tools, the [Change Log](http://code.google.com/p/alfresco-bulk-filesystem-import/wiki/ChangeLog) on Google Code has all the details.

 ## For More Information
  * Documentation